 Denver Health has adult and pediatric (children's) urgent care clinics on the main Denver Health hospital campus (777 Bannock St.).
-These clinics are open 8:30 a.m. - 10 p.m.
-Monday - Friday and 10 a.m. - 9 p.m. on weekends.
+There is also an urgent care clinic at Southwest Family Health Center (1339 S. Federal Blvd.) and the Downtown Urgent Care (1545 California St.).
+The hours for these locations can be found above on Page 7.